-The 'Investor Profile' presented by the Service Provider for the Complainant also included a table with the 'current valuation' as at 01/01/2018.
-The said table indicated a loss (excluding fees) of Eur167,595 as at that date.
+The Service Provider indicated the valuation of the Retirement Scheme amounting to GBP48,203 as at 29 January 2018 with a loss (which excluded fees) of GBP31,338 as at that date.
 The loss experienced by the Complainant is thus higher when taking into account the fees incurred and paid within the Scheme's structure.

-It is to be noted that the Service Provider does not explain whether the loss indicated in the 'current valuation' for the Complainant relates to realised or paper losses or both.
+The Service Provider does not explain whether the loss (excluding fees) it indicated in the 'current valuation' for the Complainant relates to realised or paper losses or both

-Investment Adviser
+Investment Advisor

-Continental Wealth Management ('CWM') was the investment adviser appointed by the Complainant. (fn.
-34 As per pg.
-1/2 of MPM's reply to the OAFS in respect of the Complainant) The role of CWM was to advise the Complainant regarding the assets held within her respective Retirement Scheme.
+Continental Wealth Management ('CWM') was the investment advisor appointed by the Complainant. (fn.
+21 As per pg.
+1/2 of MPM's reply to the OAFS in respect of the Complainant) The role of CWM was to advise the Complainant regarding the assets held within his Retirement Scheme.

-It is noted that in the notices issued to members of the Scheme in September and October 2017, MPM described CWM as 'an authorised representative/agent of Trafalgar International GMBH', where CWM's was Trafalgar's 'authorised representative in Spain and France'.
+It is noted that in the notices issued to members of the Scheme in September and October 2017, MPM described CWM as 'an authorised representative/ agent of Trafalgar International GMBH', where CWM's was Trafalgar's 'authorised representative in Spain and France'.

 In its reply, MPM explained inter alia that CWM 'is a company registered in Spain.
 Before it ceased to trade, CWM acted as adviser and provided financial advice to investors.
 CWM was authorised to trade in Spain and in France by Trafalgar International GmbH'. (fn.
-35 pg 1 of MPM's reply to the OAFS)
+22 Pg.
+1 of MPM's reply to the OAFS)

-In its submissions, it was further explained by MPM that 'CWM was appointed agent of Trafalgar International GmbH ('Trafalgar') and was operating under Trafalgar International GmbH licenses' (fn.
-36 Para.
-39, Section E titled 'CWM and Trafalgar International GmbH' of the affidavit of Stewart Davies) and that Trafalgar 'is authorised and regulated in Germany by the Deutsche Industrie Handelskammer (IHK) Insurance Mediation licence 34D Broker licence number: D-FE9C-BELBQ-24 and Financial Asset Mediator licence 34F: D-F-125-KXGB-53'. (fn.
-37 Ibid.)
+In its submissions, it was further explained by MPM that 'CWM was appointed agent of Trafalgar International GmbH ('Trafalgar') and was operating under Trafalgar International GmbH licenses', (fn.
+23 Para.
+39, Section E titled 'CWM and Trafalgar International GmbH' of the affidavit of Stewart Davies) and that Trafalgar 'is authorised and regulated in Germany by the Deutsche Industrie Handelskammer (IHK) Insurance Mediation licence 34D Broker licence number: D-FE9C-BELBQ-24 and Financial Asset Mediator licence 34F: D-F-125-KXGB-53' (fn.
+24 Ibid.)